armory/docs/content/en/plugins/terraform/use.md

 {{< include "rdbms-utf8-required.md" >}}

  {{% alert title="Warning" color=warning %}}
- > If the Clouddriver MYSQL schema is not configured correctly, the Terraform Integration stage fails.
+If the Clouddriver MySQL schema is not configured correctly, the Terraform Integration stage fails.
  {{% /alert %}}
 To create a new Terraform stage, perform the following steps: